By Gustavoblalmiras • Last updated: March 2026

 - power bank stored in the cabin (stays warmer)

-- low power checklist: battery saver, dim screen, close background apps
+- low-power checklist: battery saver, dim screen, close background apps

 Food and water that stay usable (not rock-solid)